RichardDeodutt/Deployment-2/README.md

 - These instructions are for the AWS Ubuntu image.

-- These instructions assume you are using the 'ubuntu' user and sometimes 'jenkins' user.
+- These instructions assume you are using a jenkins server and a jenkins agent to do all the work.

 - There are some shortcuts in the shortcut section to save time.
 It may be a good idea to check it first.